 Krogh's mother, Christiane Guneriusdatter was born at Oxaas farm on Aug.
-13, 1839 to Gunerius Andersen Oxaas and his wife Ingaborg Anna Jonsdatter.
+13, 1839 to Gunerius Andersen Oxaas and his wife Ingeborg Anna Jonsdatter.
 Over the years she and Nels had six children as said above.
 In birth order, these are:

-- Anna 1863 - Krogh 1865
+- Anna 1863

+- Krogh 1865

 - Nels 1870 married to Berit Hoyme

 - Julius 1873

 - Ida 1875

-- Sevald 1878
+■ Sevald 1878

 In later years, Christianna was crippled with rheumatism and became bedridden.
 Christianna died a few days before her 60th birthday on Aug.
 7, 1899 and is buried at Big Canoe Lutheran Cemetery near Highlandville.
+Nels died on Sept 20, 1906 and is buried close to his wife, Christianna at Big Canoe Lutheran Cemetery.

-In 1897, Krogh and Anna's daughter Mable died - - she was not 3 1⁄2 months old.
+In 1897, Krogh and Anna's daughter Mabel died - - she was not 3 1⁄2 months old.
 Two years later, in 1899 their son, John died as well - - he was eight months old.
 Both children are buried at Big Canoe Lutheran Cemetery.
 By 1901 Krogh and Hattie's surviving children were Norman; now seven, and Grant; age one.
-Little Mable was dead now four years and John had been gone now for two.
+Little Mabel was dead now four years and John had been gone now for two.
 In that year Krogh and Hattie took the children and left Highlandville for North Dakota to find their fortune.